-At year-end, the BOCES reported a liability of \$16,482,635 for its proportionate share of the net pension liability.
-The net pension liability was measured as of December 31, 2016, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of December 31, 2015.
-Standard update procedures were used to roll forward the total pension liability to December 31, 2016.
-The BOCES' proportion of the net pension liability was based on the BOCES' contributions to the SCHDTF for the calendar year 2016 relative to the total contributions of participating employers to the SCHDTF.
+The net pension liability for the SCHDTF was measured as of December 31, 2018, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of December 31, 2017.
+Standard update procedures were used to roll-forward the total pension liability to December 31, 2018.
+The BOCES' proportion of the net pension liability was based on the BOCES' contributions to the SCHDTF for the calendar year 2018 relative to the total contributions of participating employers and the State as a nonemployer contributing entity.